The Survey of English Place-Names

 Staffordshire: Work on a 'popular' Staffordshire dictionary is underway.

 In addition, Professor Diana Whaley has supervision of the collection for Northumberland, while Professor John Insley is overseeing the publication of Lincolnshire material collected by the late Professor Cameron.
+Collection of Staffordshire material is also underway.

 Coverage and Scope of the Survey